Aasuvälja, Lääne-Viru County

 Aasuvälja is a village in Vinni Parish, Lääne-Viru County, in northeastern Estonia.
 Prior to the 2017 administrative reform of Estonian local governments, the village was located in Rägavere Parish.

-It's located about 14 km east of the town of Rakvere, just west of Ulvi, the administrative centre of the municipality.
+It's located about 14km east of the town of Rakvere, just west of Ulvi, the administrative centre of the municipality.
 Aasuvälja has a population of 21 (as of 1 January 2010).

 Aasuvälja is bordered by the Kunda River to the east and by the Tallinn–Narva (Tallinn–Saint Petersburg) railway.
-The nearest station is located 4 km northeast in Viru-Kabala.
+The nearest station is located 4km northeast in Viru-Kabala.